berto6544-collab/automation_tool/README.md

-# Playwright Runner Chrome Extension
+# Automation Tool Chrome Extension

-The **Playwright Runner Chrome Extension** is a lightweight popup interface that connects to a **Python backend server** to manage and execute browser automation scripts with **Playwright**.
+The **Automation Tool Chrome Extension** is a lightweight popup interface that connects to a **Python backend server** to manage and execute browser automation scripts with **Playwright**.
 It also allows launching **Playwright Codegen** sessions directly from your browser.

 ---